Connecting the ComAp Generator Control Panel to the Netbiter

 Step 2 – Creating the MODBUS Template

 Now that you are physically connected, the next step is to create the MODBUS register template in Argos.
 This template is used to tell the Netbiter which parameters will be of interest to the user.
-To create a template you will need to get hold of the MODBUS register table from the slave manufacturer (The Netbiter is a MODBUS Master which queries MODBUS Slaves – in our case, the slave is the ComAp panel).
+To create a template you will need to get hold of the MODBUS register table from the device manufacturer (The Netbiter is a MODBUS Master which queries MODBUS Devices – in our case, the device is the ComAp panel).

 Tip: You can sometimes save yourself a lot of time by checking to see if someone has already created a template for you.
 These templates are stored on the Always check this list first: http://support.netbiter.com/device_templates.cfm